maxdobeck/maxdobeck.github.io/_posts/2017-08-11-create-react-app-w-rails-api.md

 ## Generating an API ##
 The below assumes you have Rails 5 installed along with Postgres.
 Refer to this guide by Digital Ocean for instructions to [install RVM, Rails, and Postgres](https://www.digitalocean.com/community/tutorials/how-to-setup-ruby-on-rails-with-postgres).
 Lets build an API that can help us manage tickets submitted to the IT department.

+First setup the Database, in our case a [Postgres database](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
+You'll probably want to refer back to this and plan on taking an extra 30 minutes to locate all the shortcut commands you need.

+Tip:

+`
+psql=> \du  lists all the roles and their attributes
+`

 ```
 $ rails new HelpdeskApi --api --database=postgresql
 ```

 To test that he server was built correctly lets turn the server on with `$ rails s`.
 Then navigate to `localhost:3000` in your browser.
 If you see a hello message from Rails you'll know that your API server was generated and is now actively responding to requests.
-In the terminal you can see the responses
+In the terminal you can see the requests from your browser and the responses that the Rails server is providing.
+You can even see the errors!
+Try going to the resouce `www.localhost.com:3000/fake-resource` and watch the beautiful error screen on the browser.
+Then learn to love it and study what you did wrong.

+You've officially setup a Rails API server and a React node server, now we have to get them talking to each other.

+## Preparing for the Cross Origin Resource Request or CORS. ##